s-light/BreadBoardBox/README.md

 the 3d model is designed in FreeCAD.
 the file is partly 'automated'

+all parts needed to be cut are in the export folder.
+for some of the parts there are RDWorks plf files..

+after this first do a try fit puzzle. so you know that all is fine.. then you can glue them together. and finaly sand the box and eventually finish with oil or similar..

 ## Breadboard measurements:
 PR = Power-Rail
 IC = section for chips/parts